Company (musical): Act I

 All of Robert's male friends are deeply envious about his commitment-free status, and each has found someone they find perfect for Robert ("Have I Got a Girl for You"), but Robert is waiting for someone who merges the best features of all his married female friends ("Someone Is Waiting").
 Robert meets his three girlfriends in a small park on separate occasions, as Marta sings of the city: crowded, dirty, uncaring, yet somehow wonderful ("Another Hundred People").
 Robert first gets to know April, a slow-witted airline flight attendant.
 Robert then spends time with Kathy.
 They had dated previously and both admit that they had each secretly considered marrying the other.
 They laugh at this coincidence before Robert suddenly considers the idea seriously.
 However, Kathy reveals that she is leaving for Cape Cod with a new fiancé.
 Finally, Robert meets with Marta; she loves New York, and babbles on about topics both highbrow and lowbrow.
 Robert is left stunned.

 The scene turns to the day of Amy and Paul's wedding; they have lived together for years, but are just now getting married.
-Amy has gotten an overwhelming case of cold feet, and as the upbeat Paul harmonizes rapturously, a panicking Amy confesses to the audience that she can't go through with it ("Getting Married Today").
+Amy has gotten an overwhelming case of cold feet, and as the upbeat Paul harmonizes rapturously, a panicking Amy breaks the fourth wall and confesses to the audience that she can't go through with it ("Getting Married Today").
 Robert, the best man, and Paul watch as Amy complains and self-destructs over every petty thing she can possibly think of, and then finally explicitly calls off the wedding.
 Paul dejectedly storms out into the rain and Robert tries to comfort Amy, but emotionally winds up offering an impromptu proposal to her himself.
 His words jolt Amy back into reality, and she runs out after Paul, at last ready to marry him.
+Before she leaves, Robert tosses Amy’s bouquet over to her.
+She catches it, joyfully exclaiming: “I’m the next bride!”

 The setting returns to the scene of the birthday party, where Robert is given his cake and tries to blow out the candles again.
 He wishes for something this time ("Marry Me A Little").